1j01/hacky-game/README.md

 * **TODO:**
   Use random seeds to render the exact same blades of grass etc. as another client for the same world.
+  (Also, with pixi.js, it'll probably be fast enough to render the grass dynamically, so there could be wind and stuff, rustling through the grass as you move, explosions sending waves of air...)

 ## Install